jaequery/docker-deploy/README.md

 ### Requirements ###

-* A project folder with a docker-compose.yml file
+* An application folder with a docker-compose.yml file
-* An SSH access to a server with Docker and docker-compose installed
+* SSH access to a taret Linux (Centos, Ubuntu) server
+* Docker Machine on local

+### What it does ###
+docker-deploy lets you deploy your stack in a single command without any of the fuss.
+All you really need is just a working application folder with a docker-compose.yml file inside it and a target server with SSH access.
+If the target server doesn't have Docker (or docker-compose) installed, it will even install it for you!

 ### Usage ###
 ./docker-deploy [project_folder] [docker_server]